tower-hill-school/cs/faq/index.md

 # Frequently Asked Questions
 ## Who should take computer science?
 Everyone should.
-Serously.
+Seriously.
 No matter what you plan to study after you graduate, computer science can help you.
 You will improve your ability to think through any problem and solve it.
 You will also learn how computers and the internet work at the most fundamentatl level, which will give you a basis for learning any new technology.

 ## Is computer science hard?